Frequently Asked Questions (FAQs)

 Yes.
 Your application will be considered among all applications submitted during the same admission cycle.

 Yes.
 Both the Match and ASGCGP application fees must be paid each year and are non-refundable.
 The Match application registration fee is $100 USD, and the ASGCGP Slate application fee is $25 USD.
 Please see our Admission Criteria & Application Process webpage for more information.

 You will be asked in your current Slate application if you have applied to the program before.
-If you indicate that you have applied to the program before, you will not need to resubmit official transcripts, your WES Evaluation (international applicants only), GRE scores, or TOEFL/IELTS scores (international applicants only) unless they have changed since you last submitted them and/or if they have become outdated.
-Please note GRE scores are only valid for five (5) years after the test date.
+If you indicate that you have applied to the program before, you will not need to resubmit official transcripts, your WES Evaluation (international applicants only), GRE scores, or TOEFL/IELTS scores (international applicants only) unless they have changed since you last submitted them and/or unless they have become outdated.
 All other application materials, including letters of recommendation, must be resubmitted annually.
 If you do not want the program to use your previously submitted GRE scores because GRE scores are optional for the 2021 admission cycle, you may indicate that on your current Slate application.

 Yes.
 The program will review and seriously consider all international applications it receives.
-A select number of overseas applicants will be given the option to interview by video conferencing (e.g. Skype, zoom).
+A select number of overseas applicants will be given the option to interview by video conferencing (e.g. zoom).

 The ASGCGP does not offer any assistantships, fellowships, or scholarships.
 However, you may be able to receive outside financial support from other organizations, such as hospitals or health systems.
 This type of financial support is handled directly and exclusively by the organizations which offer it.
 For more information about financing your education, please see our Tuition and Fees webpage.